darrylabbate/dotfiles/README.md

 ### Window Management

 chunkwm and skhd are configured vis `.chunkwmrc` and `.skhdrc` respectively.
-Both are located in the `/wm` folder and symlinked to the home directory with `stow wm`.
+Both are located in the `/macos` folder and symlinked to the home directory with `stow macos`.

 ## Ongoing Development